Rainych

-Rainych Ran (/ˈɹeɪnɪtʃ ˈɹɑːn/ RAY-nitch-_-RAHN; born October 20, 1992), better known mononymously as Rainych, is the pseudonym of an Indonesian singer and YouTuber.
-She is notable for her renditions of city pop, vocaloid, anime and J-pop songs, such as "Mayonaka no Door" and "Plastic Love".
-She is also known for her Japanese covers of English songs, such as "Say So" and "Blinding Lights", which have been praised by both their original singers, Doja Cat and The Weeknd respectively.
+Rainych Ran (/ˈɹeɪnɪtʃ ˈɹɑːn/ RAY-nitch-_-RAHN; born 20 October 1992), better known mononymously as Rainych, is an Indonesian singer and YouTuber.
+She is notable for her renditions of city pop, vocaloid, anime, and J-pop songs, such as "Mayonaka no Door" and "Plastic Love".
+She is also known for her Japanese covers of English songs, such as "Say So" and "Blinding Lights", which have been praised by both their original singers, Doja Cat and The Weeknd, respectively.

 Early life

-Rainych Ran was born on October 20, 1992, in West Sumatra.
+Rainych Ran was born on 20 October 1992, in West Sumatra.
 She began singing when she was in elementary school and showed an interest in anime and manga as a teenager.
 Before gaining attention as a YouTuber, she taught robotics at a vocational school.

 Career

 2015–2018: Early career

-Rainych struggled with various life problems and depression until the end of 2015, but she created her YouTube channel on May 27, 2015 (JST) and began uploading renditions of Japanese song covers on YouTube from her bedroom starting in 2016.
-By the end of 2018, her YouTube channel had only about 9,000 subscribers, yet she remained grateful.
-She manifested her appreciation and happiness by expressing her thanks to the fans that supported on her Facebook page.
+Rainych struggled with various life problems and depression until the end of 2015, but she created her YouTube channel on 27 May 2015 (JST) and began uploading renditions of Japanese song covers on YouTube from her bedroom starting in 2016.
+By the end of 2018, her YouTube channel had about 9,000 subscribers.
+She expressed her gratitude to the fans that supported her on her Facebook page.

 2019–2020: Rise to prominence

 Rainych did not show her face in her uploads until early 2019, when she released a rendition of the theme song to the anime Dororo.
-Her covers of hit songs, such as "Lemon" and "Gurenge" achieved millions of views, and her rendition of "Omae wa Mou" became a hit.
-On November 18, 2019 (JST), via her indie label Sprite:Wall, she released her first single for the global market, a Japanese-English song entitled "Time-Lapse".
+Her covers of hit songs, such as "Lemon" and "Gurenge," achieved millions of views, and her rendition of "Omae wa Mou (Tiny Little Adiantum)" became a hit.
+On 18 November 2019 (JST), via her indie label Sprite:Wall, she released her first single for the global market, a Japanese-English song entitled "Time-Lapse".

-In March 2020, she released a Japanese cover version of Doja Cat's single "Say So" in a style reminiscent of 80's city pop, which catapulted her into an anti-mainstream recognition.
-Translated by fellow YouTuber Datenkou, the video became viral and gained the attention of Doja Cat while on an Instagram livestream after a fan suggested that she listen to Rainych's cover of "Say So".
-Doja Cat praised her during livestream, calling her voice "beautiful".
+In March 2020, she released a Japanese cover version of Doja Cat's single "Say So" in a style reminiscent of 80's city pop, which catapulted her into anti-mainstream recognition.
+Translated by fellow YouTuber Datenkou, the video went viral and gained the attention of Doja Cat while on an Instagram livestream after a fan suggested that she listen to Rainych's cover of "Say So".
+Doja Cat praised her during the livestream, calling her voice "beautiful".
 Rainych expressed her appreciation on Twitter and conveyed her gratitude to the fan who suggested the song.

 Her cover of "Plastic Love" also attracted attention, garnering coverage from Japanese media.
-On August 23, 2020, she appeared on the NHK-BS program Cool Japan ~Hakkutsu!
-Kakkoī Nippon~, where she performed her cover of "Mayonaka no Door."
-In August, she also shared her Japanese rendition of The Weeknd's song "Blinding Lights" which received praise from The Weeknd himself on his SNS.
+On 23 August 2020, she appeared on the NHK-BS program Cool Japan ~Hakkutsu!
+Kakkoī Nippon~, where she performed her cover of "Mayonaka no Door".
+In August, she also shared her Japanese rendition of The Weeknd's song "Blinding Lights", which received praise from The Weeknd himself on his SNS.